Dispelling Some Myths: Britain's "Secret Service"

 In the early 1900s, the British government was increasingly concerned about the threat to its Empire posed by Germany’s imperial ambitions.
 This led to scare stories of German spies and even the Director of Military Operations was convinced that Germany was targeting Britain.
 While the rumours proved to be exaggerated, the Prime Minister, Herbert Asquith, reacted to popular concern and ordered the Committee of Imperial Defence to look into the matter.
 The Committee established a Secret Service Bureau in July 1909.
 It was placed under the nominal supervision of the Directorate of Military Operations (DMO) of the War Office, the predecessor of today's Ministry of Defence.
 The branch of the DMO responsible for the Secret Service Bureau was called MO5.

 By October 1909 the Bureau was divided into Home and Foreign Sections.
-The former was founded by Captain (later Major General) Vernon Kell; the latter was led by Mansfield Cumming, a 50-year-old Royal Navy officer, and inspiration for James Bond's "M".
+The former was founded by Captain (later Major General) Vernon Kell; the latter was led by Mansfield Cumming, a 50-year-old Royal Navy officer, and inspiration for Ian Fleming's 'M' in the James Bond novels.

 The Secret Service Bureau was absorbed into the War Office in April 1914 for the duration of the First World War.
 Kell’s Home Section became part of section 5 of the Directorate of Military Operations assuming the title MO5(g).
 Two and a half years later, in September 1916, MO5(g) was moved to the newly established Directorate of Military Intelligence within the War Office.
 It became the fifth branch of the War Office’s Directorate for Military Intelligence, hence the name MI5.
 At the start of the First World War MI5 played a central role in the capture of most of Imperial Germany's intelligence agents in the UK.